didghwns0514/stock_price_prediction/README.md

 ### Automated-Stock-Trading

-**Status :** Use Local PC for training and Calculating DQN/LSTM with powerful GPU
+**Status :** Used Local PC for training and Calculating DQN/LSTM with powerful GPU

 **Used :**